aminhaghi86/aminhaghi86/README.md

 - 🤝 I’m looking for help with **Backend**

-- 👨‍💻 All of my projects are available at [project](https://aminhaghiportfolio.netlify.app)
+- 👨‍💻 All of my projects are available at ....

 - 💬 Ask me about **Design,UI,React**

 - 📫 How to reach me **amin.haghi@hyperisland.se**

-- 📄 Know about my experiences [https://aminhaghiportfolio.netlify.app/static/media/Resume.d671682b.pdf](https://aminhaghiportfolio.netlify.app/static/media/Resume.d671682b.pdf)
+- 📄 Know about my experiences ....loading....

 - ⚡ Fun fact **Loading...**